-To convert WordPress Categories into WordPress Tags, use the category to tag converter feature found below your list of Categories …
+You can convert WordPress Categories into WordPress Tags using the category to tag converter function found below your Categories table …

-This takes you to the Tools > Import section …
+This will open the Tools > Import section …

 Categories – Plugins

-WordPress has many great plugins that can help manage and enhance your post categories.
+WordPress makes available many great plugins that can help manage and enhance the usefulness of post categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories appear in lists and menus, even restrict access to content published under certain categories (useful for a membership site) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories are ordered in lists, even restrict access to content published under certain categories (e.g. when used in a membership site) …

-(Use membership plugins to protect content in categories)
+(Membership plugins can help protect content in specific categories)

-Certain plugins can add new fields to your Table of Categories …
+Certain plugins will add new fields to your Categories Table …

-(Extend the functionality of your Categories Table with plugins)
+(Plugins can expand the functionality of your Table of Categories)

 Step 5 – Using Post Categories Effectively

-Optimizing content, categories, and search engine and visitor friendly URLs helps to improve your site’s navigation and relevance in search engines, which can help drive more visitors to your site.
+Optimizing content, categories, and search-friendly URLs can help increase your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.

-Here are some additional tips for getting the most benefit when using categories.
+To further improve your results, here are some tips for getting the most benefit when using post categories.

-SEO experts recommend including the main keyword of your post in the the post title, preferably at the beginning.
-This helps to optimize your post for search engines, catch your visitor’s attention.
+SEO experts recommend including the main keyword of your post in your the title, preferably at the beginning.
+This helps to optimize your page for search engines, and improves click-through rates.

-So, for example, a blog post for an Outdoors Adventure Travel company targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 7 Essential Survival Accessories Everyone Needs For A Safe Winter Camping Trip“.
+So, for example, an article for an Outdoors Adventure Travel business targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 3 Essential Survival Accessories Everyone Needs For A Safe Winter Camping Adventure“.

-Every time you add a new article or post, remember to tick the most relevant category box before publishing the post …
+Each time you add a new article or post to your site, remember to tick the most relevant category box before publishing the post …

 Use An SEO Plugin

-An additional step you can take to maximize the SEO benefit of using categories is to use a WordPress SEO plugin …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …

-(A plugin like Yoast SEO can help optimize your categories)
+(A plugin like Yoast SEO helps optimize your categories)

 You can optimize categories individually …

-(Edit Category screen – Improving your category SEO with SEO plugins)
+(Edit Category screen – Optimize your categories with SEO plugins)

-Hopefully, this tutorial has helped you to better understand the role and importance of setting up your WordPress post categories correctly.
-Following these simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your pages.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up your WordPress post categories correctly.
+Following these simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.